What Is a Potts Elevator & When Should You Use It?

 From accessing tight posterior spaces to managing delicate root fragments, having a selection of Potts elevators gives you the versatility needed for complex cases.
 Let's break down the key features that differentiate these essential instruments.

-Choosing the Right Blade Size and Angle
+How to Select the Right Blade Size and Angle

 The working end of a Potts elevator—the blade—is where precision matters most.
 The size and angle of the blade directly influence how effectively you can engage the tooth and apply leverage.
 A blade that’s too large can damage adjacent structures, while one that’s too small may not provide enough surface area to elevate the root.
 As you know, choosing the wrong configuration can result in surgical difficulty and potential injury for the patient.